mike-engel/a11y-css-reset/README.md

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

-Issues and pull requests are welcome, but because this is an interview test project, I may not respond and/or merge PRs.
+Issues and pull requests are welcome!.

 This project is pure CSS—no preprocessing, no development environment to setup, nada!
 Just plain ol' CSS.